stratosphereips/StratosphereTestingFramework/README.md

 # TODO
 - Show more info about the constructor
 - Show table for each constructor?
-- Implement the constructors as modules?
+- Implement the constructors as modules
+- Try to cluster with simhash
+- Add autotext note when I delete models or connections

 # Bugs
-- Note 0 can not be edited with "note -e 0"
 - Do not detect when the 'distribution' program is not there.
-- Try to cluster with simhash
-- Add autotext note when I delete models or connections